rabbitmq/chef-cookbook/.github/ISSUE_TEMPLATE.md

 In order for the RabbitMQ team to investigate your issue, please provide **as much as possible** of the following details:

+* Cookbook version used
+* Operating system, version, and patch level
+* Node attributes
-* RabbitMQ version
+* RabbitMQ version provisioned
-* Erlang version
+* Erlang version provisioned
 * RabbitMQ server and client application log files
-* A runnable code sample, terminal transcript or detailed set of instructions that can be used to reproduce the issue
+* Brief instructions that can be used to reproduce the issue e.g. with Vagrant and `chef-solo`
-* RabbitMQ plugin information via `rabbitmq-plugins list`
-* Client library version (for all libraries used)
-* Operating system, version, and patch level

-Running the `rabbitmq-collect-env` [2] script can provide most of the information needed.
-Please make the archive available via a third-party service and note that **the script does not attempt to scrub any sensitive data**.

-If your issue involves RabbitMQ management UI or HTTP API, please also provide the following:

- * Browser and its version
- * What management UI page was used (if applicable)
- * How the HTTP API requests performed can be reproduced with `curl`
- * Operating system on which you are running your browser, and its version
- * Errors reported in the JavaScript console (if any)

 This information **greatly speeds up issue investigation** (or makes it possible to investigate it at all).
 Please help project maintainers and contributors to help you by providing it!

 1. https://groups.google.com/forum/#!forum/rabbitmq-users